leobargiotti/leobargiotti/README.md

 - I'm passionate about Artificial Intelligence and Data Analysis, and I'm continuously expanding my skills in this field.

 ## What I'm currently learning 🌱
-- Artificial Intelligence and Data Engineering
+- I'm continuously expanding my knowledge in AI.

 ## Education 🎓
-- Bachelor's Degree in Computer Science  from the University of Florence
+- 🎓 Bachelor's Degree in Computer Science from the University of Florence
+- 📚 Master's Degree in Artificial Intelligence and Data Engineering from the University of Pisa

 ## Languages and Tools 💻
 <p align="center">